Warner Robins High School

 Warner Robins High School is a high school in Warner Robins, Georgia, United States.
 It was established in 1944 and enrolls approximately 1,690 students.

 The mascot, the Demon, was originally adopted during World War II in honor of the 7th Fighter Squadron at Robins Air Force Base which earned the title "the Screamin' Demons" in the South Pacific.

+The temporary lodging facility on the base is assigned to this school.

 Campus

 The campus of Warner Robins High School (WRHS) is divided into four main buildings: the Main, Two-Story, Multi-Purpose, and Vocational buildings.
 Beside the school is "Demon Valley," an athletic field complex along Demon Valley Road where the WRHS Demons football team practices, as well as another field across Demon Valley Road where additional extracurricular clubs such as the Demon Marching Band and the cross country team practice.
 The main campus is connected by a bridge that crosses South Davis Drive to the school's parking lot, a school gym, and the approximately 8,000-seat McConnell-Talbert Stadium, colloquially referred to as "The Mac."